psychiatric-genomics-consortium/sex-stratified-depression/README.md

 https://github.com/psychiatric-genomics-consortium/sex-stratified-depression/blob/master/post_imputation/1_Relatedness.sh

 To identify the proportion of relatives you will need to compare the number of individuals written to *king.cutoff.out.id with the number of individuals in the fam file.
-Note that’s the *king.cutoff.out.id contains a header row so you will need to subtract 1 if you use wc -l * king.cutoff.out.id to count the number of rows.
+Note that’s the *king.cutoff.out.id contains a header row so you will need to subtract 1 if you use ```wc -l * king.cutoff.out.id``` to count the number of rows.

 If the proportion of related individuals is less than or equal to 10% of the whole sample, then you can opt to remove them and run the GWAS using PLINK.
 If your sample contains more than 10% related individuals, then regenie is the preferred way to conduct the GWAS.
-You can also opt to use regenie regardless of the relatedness in your sample.
+You can also opt to use regenie regardless of the relatedness in your sample thereby keeping all samples.

 #### Step 2